Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Indiana Stats and Trends

-- When Indiana puts up more than 15.0 points, it is 1-2 against the spread and 2-1 overall.
+- Indiana is 1-2 against the spread and 2-1 overall in games when it records more than 15.0 points.

-- In games that Indiana amasses more than 326.8 yards, the team is 1-2 against the spread and 2-1 overall.
+- Indiana is 1-2 against the spread and 2-1 overall when the team amasses over 326.8 yards.

 - The Hoosiers have seven turnovers this season, equal to the number of takeaways for the Nittany Lions.